Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 ## Proposing a module

-### Where can I submit a new module proposal / request?
+### Who can propose a new module and where can I submit a new module proposal / request?

+**Everyone can propose a module**
 To propose a new module, simply create an issue [here][ModuleProposal].

 ### Can I just propose / create ANY module?